 So Nick tried.

-And then there were five…desserts.
+And then there were four…desserts.
 A fitting end to a sweet trip!

 Thank you to Catalunya, Costa Brava Pirineu de Girona, and El Consell Comarcal del Baix Empordà for an amazing stay and introduction to all Costa Brava offers!
 Note to readers: the opinions on this 5-Part series are all my own.
 I recommend only travel experiences, destinations, services, accommodations, and restaurants I personally enjoy and would love to revisit.